juunas11/managedidentity-filesharing/README.md

 ### Azure setup

-Deploy the ARM template located in the Joonasw.ManagedIdentityFileSharingDemo.ARM project.
+Deploy the Bicep/ARM template located in the Deployment folder.
 There is a parameter file that you can use, but you can also specify all the parameters at deployment time.

-Note you will have to know the Azure AD user who will be the "Active Directory admin" for the SQL server.
+Note you will have to know the Azure AD user/group that will be the "Active Directory admin" for the SQL server.
-You will need the user's username and object id (within the tenant linked to the subscription).
+You will need the user's username (or group's name) and object id (within the tenant linked to the subscription).

-After successfully deploying the ARM template, you can setup the Azure SQL database with a script included in the SetupScripts folder.
+After successfully deploying the template, you can setup the Azure SQL database with a script included in the SetupScripts folder.
 In order to run the script,
 *add your current client IP address to the SQL server firewall*.